 In-Depth Evidence and Source Analysis

 Analyzing on-chain data reveals critical insights into the flow of stolen funds.
 From my experience, this approach demystifies hacking events by providing a transparent view of transactions.
-Primary evidence, such as the detailed movement of assets post the DMM Bitcoin incident, highlights the importance of blockchain analytics5.
+Primary evidence, such as the detailed movement of assets post the DMM Bitcoin incident, highlights the importance of blockchain analytics.

 Primary On-Chain Data and Source Highlights

 On-chain data shows how hackers exploit specific methods to bypass security measures.
-One notable example is the use of Bitcoin CoinJoin Mixing Services to obscure fund movements7.
+One notable example is the use of Bitcoin CoinJoin Mixing Services to obscure fund movements.
 Tools like Chainalysis Reactor are essential for verifying evidence and tracing these activities.

 - Primary evidence from blockchain transactions provides a clear picture of security breaches.